Blog

 1 Introduction

-2. Role of the auditor
+2. Role of the examiner

-2.1 Definition and appointment
+2.1 Definition and Appointment

 2.2 Tasks of the examiner